 About John Witte, Jr.

-John Witte, Jr., JD (Harvard); Dr. Theol. h.c.
-(Heidelberg), is Robert W. Woodruff Professor of Law, McDonald Distinguished Professor of Religion, and Director of the Center for the Study of Law and Religion at Emory University.
-A leading specialist in legal history, human rights, religious freedom, marriage and family law, and law and religion, he has published 275 articles, 18 journal symposia, and 33 books.
+John Witte, Jr., J.D.
+(Harvard); Dr. Theol. h.c.
+(Heidelberg), is Robert W. Woodruff University Professor, McDonald Distinguished Professor, and Director of the Center for the Study of Law and Religion at Emory University.
+A leading specialist in legal history, human rights, religious freedom, marriage and family law, and law and religion, he has published 280 articles, 17 journal symposia, and 37 books.

-Recent book titles include: The Reformation of Rights: Law, Religion, and Human Rights in Early Modern Calvinism (Cambridge University Press, 2007); Christianity and Law: An Introduction (Cambridge University Press, 2008); The Sins of the Fathers: The Law and Theology of Illegitimacy Reconsidered (Cambridge University Press, 2009); Christianity and Human Rights: An Introduction (Cambridge University Press, 2010); Religion and Human Rights: An Introduction (Oxford University Press, 2012); From Sacrament to Contract: Marriage, Religion, and Law in the Western Tradition (Westminster John Knox Press, 2d ed., 2012); No Establishment of Religion: America’s Original Contribution to Religious Liberty (Oxford University Press, 2012); The Western Case for Monogamy over Polygamy (Cambridge University Press, 2015); Religion and the American Constitutional Experiment (Oxford University Press, 4th ed., 2016); Christianity and Family Law: An Introduction (Cambridge University Press, 2017); Church, State, and Family: Reconciling Traditional Teachings and Modern Liberties (Cambridge University Press, 2019).
+Recent book titles include: The Reformation of Rights: Law, Religion, and Human Rights in Early Modern Calvinism (Cambridge University Press, 2007); Christianity and Law: An Introduction (Cambridge University Press, 2008); The Sins of the Fathers: The Law and Theology of Illegitimacy Reconsidered (Cambridge University Press, 2009); Christianity and Human Rights: An Introduction (Cambridge University Press, 2010); Religion and Human Rights: An Introduction (Oxford University Press, 2012); From Sacrament to Contract: Marriage, Religion, and Law in the Western Tradition (Westminster John Knox Press, 2d ed., 2012); No Establishment of Religion: America’s Original Contribution to Religious Liberty (Oxford University Press, 2012); The Western Case for Monogamy over Polygamy (Cambridge University Press, 2015); Christianity and Family Law: An Introduction (Cambridge University Press, 2017); Church, State, and Family: Reconciling Traditional Teachings and Modern Liberties (Cambridge University Press, 2019); and Religion and the American Constitutional Experiment (Oxford University Press, 5th ed., 2021).

-Professor Witte’s writings have appeared in fifteen languages, and he has delivered more than 350 public lectures throughout the world, including, recently, the Franke Lecture and Pennington Lecture at Yale, the Jefferson Lectures at Berkeley, the Cunningham Lectures at Edinburgh, and the Gifford Lectures at Aberdeen.
+Professor Witte’s writings have appeared in fifteen languages, and he has delivered more than 350 public lectures throughout the world, including, recently, the Franke Lecture and Pennington Lecture at Yale, the Jefferson Lectures at Berkeley, the Cunningham Lectures at Edinburgh, and forthcoming the Gifford Lecture at Aberdeen.

 With major funding from the Pew, Ford, Lilly, Luce, and McDonald foundations, he has directed fifteen major international projects on democracy, human rights, and religious liberty; on marriage, family, and children; and on law and Christianity.
 He is Series Editor of both “Emory Studies in Law and Religion” (Eerdmans) and “Cambridge Studies in Law and Christianity” (Cambridge University Press), and he coedits the Journal of Law and Religion.
 He has been selected twelve times by the Emory law students as the Most Outstanding Professor and has won dozens of other awards and prizes for his teaching and research.